NoelCav/XSplitScreen/README.md

 - Sometimes the ability to type in the console is broken.
 Try disabling and enabling the mod again or enabling it with the console open
 - Occasionally loadouts aren't saved to the correct character
 - Gamepad players are unable to use the buttons in the right-hand pane on the character select screen - use the mouse for now
+- Both screens blur when opening the ingame scoreboard

 ## Special thanks

 - iDeathHD for creating FixedSplitScreen

 ## Changelog

+**1.1.1**

+- Added dependency string for R2API.
+This should fix the mod not loading if you didn't have R2API previously.

 **1.1.0**